hxbaishikele/resume/_pages/en/cv.md

 ====
 * Member of building information modeling committee of China Graphics Society
 * Reviewer of _Automation in Construction_
-* Reviewer of _Journal of Computing in Civil Engineer_
+* Reviewer of _Journal of Computing in Civil Engineering_
+* Reviewer of _IEEE Transactions on Systems, Man and Cybernetics: Systems_
+* Reviewer of _Journal of Management in Engineering_
 * Reviewer of _Journal of Structural Integrity and Maintenance_
+* Reviewer of _Frontiers of Engineering Management_
 * Reviewer of _Journal of Tsinghua University (Science & Technology)_
 * Reviewer of _China Civil Engineering Journal_
 * Reviewer of _Journal of Graphics_